Amit Sheth: Research

-Semantic interoperability/integration and semantic web
+Semantics

-Sheth has investigated, demonstrated, and advocated for the comprehensive use of metadata.
-He explored syntactical, structural, and semantic metadata; recently, he has pioneered ontology-driven approaches to metadata extraction and semantic analytics.
-He was among the first researchers to utilize description logic-based ontologies for schema and information integration (a decade before W3C adopted a DL-based ontology representation standard), and he was the first to deliver a keynote about Semantic Web applications in search.
-His work on multi-ontology query processing includes the most cited paper on the topic (over 930 citations).
-In 1996, he introduced the powerful concept of Metadata Reference Link (MREF) for associating metadata to hypertext that links documents on the Web and described an RDF-based realization in 1998, before RDF was adopted as a W3C recommendation.
-Part of his recent work has focussed on information extraction from text to generate semantic metadata in the form of RDF.
-In his work, semantic metadata extracted from biological text is made up of complex knowledge structures (complex entities and relationships) that reflect complex interactions in biomedical knowledge.
+Sheth has investigated and advocated for the comprehensive use of metadata.
+He explored syntactical, structural, and semantic metadata.
+He was among the first researchers to utilize description logic-based ontologies for schema and information integration and he was the first to deliver a keynote about Semantic Web applications in search.
+His work on multi-ontology query processing includes the most cited paper on the topic.
+In 1996, he introduced the concept of Metadata Reference Link (MREF) for associating metadata to hypertext that links documents on the Web and described an RDF-based realization in 1998.
+In his work, semantic metadata extracted from biological text is made up of complex knowledge structures that reflect complex interactions in biomedical knowledge.
 Sheth proposed a realization of Vannevar Bush's MEMEX vision as the Relationship Web, based on the semantic metadata extracted from text.
-Sheth and his co-inventors were awarded the first known patent for commercial Semantic Web applications in browsing, searching, profiling, personalization, and advertising, which led to his founding of the first Semantic Search company, Taalee.
+Sheth and his co-inventors were awarded the first known patent for commercial Semantic Web applications in browsing, searching, profiling, personalization, and advertising.

-In 1992, he gave an influential keynote titled "So far (schematically) yet so near (semantically)", which attested to the need for domain-specific semantics, the use of ontological representation for richer semantic modeling/knowledge representation, and the use of context when looking for similarity between objects.
+In 1992, he gave a keynote titled "So far (schematically) yet so near (semantically)", which attested to the need for domain-specific semantics, the use of ontological representation for richer semantic modeling/knowledge representation, and the use of context when looking for similarity between objects.
 His work on using ontologies for information processing encompassed the approach for searching for an ontology-automated reasoning for schema integration, semantic search, other applications, and semantic query processing.
-The latter involved query transformations using different ontologies for user queries and resources and federated queries—a concept with associated measures and techniques for computing information loss when traversing taxonomic relationships.